"I found that 63.4 percent [of small business owners] felt that half their business came by way of referrals.

 The analytics showed me that, apart from needing more enagement from the top 5 ranking authorities, I have to completely re-write the call to action or drop this as a content marketing article.

 It is still valuable piece, worthwhile for me to have written.
-But, I am deluding myself that this article is marketing the joint negotiation program with MWI, until the call to action is working.
+But, I am deluding myself that this article is selling negotiating services.

 This is the type of analysis you can perform on your own content marketing to measure its effectiveness.
 Let me know your thoughts.

-If you are trying to grow your word of mouth referral network, and are interested in content marketing, please become a Key Partner with IAFD.
+If you are trying to grow your word of mouth referral network, and are interested in content marketing, become a Key Partner & Let Franchise-Info Distribute Your Ideas